whoiskay404/LightRecon_security/README.md

-\*KAYSOCIETY ---> kay_dust is a powerful, reconnaissance tool designed for bug bounty hunters and penetration testers.
+\*LightRecon_securityis a powerful, reconnaissance tool designed for bug bounty hunters and penetration testers.